dimitritholen/feedmaker/PORTAINER.md

 - `http://your-server-ip` (or the domain you configured)

+The application is configured to use port 80 for HTTP and port 443 for HTTPS (when SSL is configured).

 ### 6. Data Storage

 The application uses the following directories for data persistence: